Compare plans today.

 First dollar coverage is a type of insurance policy that pays any claim in total, without any deductible required by the policyholder.
 You pay your policy’s premium, and that’s all.
 The policy then pays the entire amount of a covered claim, from the “first dollar” to the last.

-First Dollar Coverage refers to an insurance policy where the insured is not obligated to pay copays or any initial out-of-pocket expenses before their coverage kicks in.
+First Dollar Coverage refers to an insurance policy where you are not obligated to pay money (such as copays or other initial out-of-pocket expenses) before your coverage kicks in.

-Some Medicare Supplement plans (also called Medigap) include first dollar coverage with no Medicare deductibles.
-Those plans are no longer available for most new beneficiaries, though several Medigap plans still offer first dollar coverage for Medicare Part A.
+While Medicare Supplement (also called Medigap) Plan F and Plan C include first dollar coverage with no Medicare deductibles, those plans are no longer available for most new beneficiaries.

 Can I Keep or Still Get First Dollar Coverage?